Buyer GuideBuyer evaluation

 • Inbound visibility: open POs reduce reorder suggestions to avoid double-ordering

-Tools with real-time inventory tied to receiving: LineNow, MarketMan, Cin7, inFlow.
+Tools with receiving tied to inventory: LineNow, MarketMan, Cin7, inFlow.

-Tools with batch sync: Many older PO + inventory tools, Stocky (Shopify batch sync), tools that store inventory in a separate system from POs.
+Tools where sync cadence should be checked carefully: older PO + inventory tools, tools that store inventory in a separate system from POs, and any platform that does not disclose read/write timing.

-8. State-aware approval queue (only if approvals matter)
+8. Review and approval visibility (only if approvals matter)

-For teams with multiple approvers (department managers + finance + owner), a real approval workflow matters.
-The features that matter at this scale:
+For teams with multiple approvers (department managers + finance + owner), a real approval workflow may matter.
+If approval governance is the bottleneck, evaluate these capabilities explicitly:

 • Conditional routing (route to finance only if line > $X)